 I became the new front-of-house face.
 It was my first time working as a hostess and server.
 Before this, I was used to drive-thru windows and the exhausted faces of highway travel center visitors.
 This one evening, we were prepping for a wedding party.
 The party wasn’t supposed to come until about 7 pm.
 I had a FULL house.
 Which meant the wedding party may have to wait at the door.

 Most if not all were vaccinated.
-These were moments in my community for the beginning of POST Covid-19.
+These were moments in my community at the beginning of post Covid-19.
 Some were celebrating this.
-Some were long time friends catching up… and some were toasting to life on a Friday night.
+Some were long-time friends catching up… and some were toasting to life on a Friday night.

 Food and drinks are really powerful tools.
 They bring people together.
 They make people happy.
 And it’s one of those things that you don’t have to negotiate verbally.
 The happiness and connection come so easily.

 That night, every single person in the room was sharing this loud, wonderful moment without realizing it, and that brought a joyful tear to my eye

 Working in a restaurant is not always like this.
 It can be overwhelming, scary, tiresome, and grueling.
 But when the lights are low, the food is hot, and the music is pumping… you really appreciate the good nights with your staff.
 I suggest that if you have never worked service before, try it at least once.

 Michela is the producer of the Ethnographic Eater podcast and a Community Partner of Peace At The Table.

 Thank you so much for this great story, Michela.
 It speaks so much about where we are right now and to the peace that’s there to be found over food.